gstanden/orabuntu-lxc/README.md

 An administrative non-root user account is required (such as the install account).
 The user needs to have "sudo ALL" privilege.

+Be sure you are installing on an internet-connected LAN-connected host that can download source software from repositories which include yum.oracle.com, archive.ubuntu.com, SourceForge, etc.

 On a Debian-family Linux, such as Ubuntu, this would be membership in the "sudo" group, e.g.
 ```
 orabuntu@UL-1710-S:~$ id orabuntu